Simple Chat application using node.js and socket.io

 Update!

-The code above works if you are running it from an already existing server, however if you want to execute the code without having to install/run Apache (or any other server for that matter) you can quickly setup a server with node.js:
+The code above works if you’re running it from an existing server.
+If you want to skip installing Apache (or any other server), you can spin one up with Node.js:

 var http = require('http'),